till213/SkyDolly/src/Plugin/src/Import/IgcImport/doc/README.md

 - [2022-01-31-XYY-EXAMPLE-01.IGC](2022-01-31-XYY-EXAMPLE-01.IGC) - Example taken from the offical [IGC specification](https://www.fai.org/sites/default/files/igc_fr_specification_2020-11-25_with_al6.pdf)
 - [2022-01-31-XYY-EXAMPLE-02.IGC](2022-01-31-XYY-EXAMPLE-02.IGC) - A real-world example from [xp-soaring.github.io](https://xp-soaring.github.io/igc_file_format/index.html)

+## Altitude

+GNSS altitude coordinates are in relation to the WGS84 reference ellipsoid.

+Quote [1]: "The height of the geoid is often reported relative to the internationally recognized WGS84 reference ellipsoid.
+The GPS in our phones, for example, records elevations relative to this ellipsoid."

 ## Resources

 - Official IGC specification (file format in appendix A): https://www.fai.org/sites/default/files/igc_fr_specification_2020-11-25_with_al6.pdf